ddprzy37/README-generator/Develop/README.md

 ## License

-This project is licensed under the Apache 2.0 license.
+This project is licensed under the dayel license.